borkdude/blog/source/_posts/2015-06-01-from-leiningen-to-boot.markdown

 Note that using this setup, I need to run two JVMs.

-In Boot my development flow is one task composed of multiple tasks:
+In Boot the development flow is one task composed of multiple tasks:

 ```clojure
 (deftask dev []